Packaging: Packaging types

-Packaging may be of several different types.
+There are many types of packaging.
 For example, a transport package or distribution package can be the shipping container used to ship, store, and handle the product or inner packages.
-Some identify a consumer package as one which is directed toward a consumer or household.
+Some identify a consumer package as one which is directed towards a person or household.

 Packaging may be described in relation to the type of product being packaged: medical device packaging, bulk chemical packaging, over-the-counter drug packaging, retail food packaging, military materiel packaging, pharmaceutical packaging, etc.

-It is sometimes convenient to categorize packages by layer or function: primary, secondary, etc.
+It is sometimes useful to categorize packages by layer or function: